amoraes/mobify/README.md

 Mobify is an open source mobile notification software to send messages in real-time to users' mobile devices.

 ###Status
-Work in progress, not working yet.
-I intend to have a working version with a online demo by the end o January 2017.
+Work in progress.
+I intend to have a working version with a online demo by the end of January 2017.

 ###Modules
 * **mobify-server**: RESTful backend using Spring Boot